A glossary to help explain common phrases, words and legal jargon relating to family law and divorce.

 An alternative to a judge deciding the case introduced in early 2012.
 The parties can choose an arbitrator to rule on all or just some of the issues in dispute.
 The arbitrator’s decision (called an award) is then made into a binding court order.

 A provider of arbitration services.
 We have a team of expert arbitrators.
-You can find out more information about them here.

 An arbitrator is a third party who reviews the evidence in the case (or a discrete issue within the case) and provides a decision that is legally binding on both sides and enforceable in the courts.